miketheitguy/samlcertchecker/readme.md

 ### signing

-This switch tells the script to evaluate the signing certificates.
+This switch tells the scrigipt to evaluate the signing certificates.
 This usage is most common.

 ### MetadataURL